kavia-common/cinema-explorer-178463-178473/movie_frontend/README.md

     created_at timestamptz not null default now()
   );
   ```
-- RLS: Policies have been created to allow anonymous read/insert/update/delete for demo purposes.
-  In production, restrict these to authenticated users.
 - Realtime: Ensure Realtime is enabled for the `movies` table (under Database > Replication).

 ## Features